gear-foundation/one-of-us/guide.md

 If you want to interact with your Vara.eth program using a familiar Solidity ABI (for example, from other smart contracts or Ethereum tooling), you can create the program with an ABI interface.
 We use **Foundry** for deploying and verifying the ABI contract — it handles compilation, deployment, and Etherscan verification in one step.

+The pre-built `OneOfUs.sol` is already included in the [`sources/`](https://github.com/gear-foundation/one-of-us/tree/master/sources) folder.

 #### Install Foundry

 ```bash